pharbison/recipes.pharbison.dev/content/posts/best-pizza-dough.md

 ---
 title: "Best Pizza Dough"
-date: 2021-02-15T20:08:41-06:00
+date: 2022-05-22T13:31:31-06:00
 draft: false
 ---

 ## Ingredients
-- 3 3/4 Cup (260g) – 00 Flour
+- 425g – 00 Flour
-- 6 tsp (20g) – Sugar
+- 15g – Sugar
-- 1/2 tsp – Yeast
+- 6g – Yeast
-- 1 1/4 Cup (370g) – Water
+- 225g – Water
-- 1 1/2 tsp (10g) – salt
+- 10g – salt
-- 3 tsp – Olive Oil

 ## Directions
-Combine flour, sugar, and yeast in mixing bowl.
+Combine all ingredients in mixing bowl.
 Mix thoroughly.
-Add water and mix until mostly formed.
 Pour mixture onto counter and start kneading for at least 10 minutes.
-Add salt and olive oil during kneading process.
 When it’s finished it should pass the window pane test otherwise keep kneading and add splash of water if needed.
-This should make 4 – 14″ pizza crusts.
+This should make 2 – 12″ pizza crusts.